sueiras/text_mining/README.md

 # Anaconda environment

-1.- Install anaconda3 version 5.
+1.- Install anaconda3 last version.
 All default options.

 2.- Start an Anaconda terminal and execute...